soundpress/RulesOfNYC/docs/c38/index.rst

    (1) The O.E.M. agreement states that Company #2 may sell equipment made by Company #1 (with or without modification by Company #2) in South Africa.

-   (2) The equipment covered by the agreement (as sold by Company #1 or after modification by Company #2, if any is made) falls under one of the designated classifications government by the Export Administration Act of 1979  and the associated federal regulations for Electronics and Precision Instruments (15 C.F.R.
-Section 799.1, Supp.
+   (2) The equipment covered by the agreement (as sold by Company #1 or after modification by Company #2, if any is made) falls under one of the designated classifications government by the Export Administration Act of 1979  and the associated federal regulations for Electronics and Precision Instruments (15 C.F.R. § 799.1, Supp.
 1, Group 5), such that Company #1 knows of the resale or distribution of the equipment to South Africa by Company #2 and assists Company #2 in procuring required governmental authorizations for such resale or distribution.

    (3) Company #1 has actual knowledge of resale or distribution of the equipment to South Africa by Company #2 and has not either terminated its contractual arrangement with Company #2 concerning such equipment or otherwise prohibited Company #2 from making further resale or distribution of Company #1's equipment to South Africa.